Effective outreach and campaigning depend on good communication skills

 - There's no need to get philosophical because any hypothetical scenarios don't solve the problems as well as acting today by not financing the dairy (or other animal-exploiting) industry.

-- Desert island scenario - if someone starts by 'What if you're on a desert island and the only thing to eat is...' politely tell them that most of us aren't and won't be on a desert island any time soon and we have so much choice in what we eat that it's very easy to not support industries that cause pain and suffering to anyone.
+- Desert island scenario - if someone starts by 'What if you're on a desert island and the only thing to eat is...' politely tell them that most of us aren't and won't be on a desert island any time soon so it's best to focus on everyday life; we have so much choice in what we eat that it's very easy to not support industries that cause pain and suffering.